 Indeed, Edomex is home to sprawling exurbs whose residents spend hours a day on public transportation to labor in the capital.
 And, while corruption may be a battle cry, public security is, by far, the top issue for residents in what has, by some accounts, become Mexico’s deadliest state.
 More than half of voters see solving the public security problem as the next governor’s top issue, compared to just 16 percent choosing corruption.

 In fact, public security could well be a contributing factor motivating voters to choose a non-PRI candidate.
-Some 41 percent say they live in fear in Edomex and, even though more people approve than disapprove of current PRI Governor Eruviel Ávila’s job performance, a whopping 78 percent believe it’s time for someone from a different party to run the state, per Reforma.
-The fact that Del Mazo’s cousin is the president may not help him either, given Peña Nieto’s 19 percent approval rating.
+Some 41 percent say they live in fear in Edomex and a whopping 78 percent believe it’s time for someone from a different party to run the state, per Reforma.
+The fact that Del Mazo’s cousin is the president may not help him either, given Peña Nieto’s 17 percent approval rating.

 More than any other candidate, voters say they would never choose Del Mazo.
 On the other hand, most believe he’ll win.